History of sport in Australia: 2010s

 In 2009, the rugby league club Melbourne Storm were found to have been systematically breaching the NRL salary cap rules over five years.
 The club was fined a record Australian sporting fine of $1,689,000, stripped of two premierships and three minor premierships, and prevented from accumulating any premiership points in the 2010 NRL season.

-Queensland Reds win first Super Rugby title against the Canterbury Crusaders from New Zealand.
-Wallabies win the Rugby Championship and make the World Cup semi-final later that year.
+Queensland Reds won their first Super Rugby title against the Canterbury Crusaders from New Zealand.
+Wallabies won the Rugby Championship and made the World Cup semi-final later that year.

-The AFL became the first football code to establish two clubs in the 5 major metropolitan cities (Melbourne, Sydney, Brisbane, Perth and Adelaide) with expansion in 2011 Gold Coast Suns and in 2012 Greater Western Sydney Giants.
+The AFL became the first football code to establish two clubs in the five major metropolitan cities (Melbourne, Sydney, Brisbane, Perth and Adelaide) with expansion in 2011 Gold Coast Suns and in 2012 Greater Western Sydney Giants.

-In 2012, the Australian Rugby League Commission was formed, bringing to an end the involvement of News Limited in the administration of Rugby League and the media companies conflict of interests in the sport, finally concluding the fall out from the Super League war in the 90s.
+In 2012, the Australian Rugby League Commission was formed, bringing to an end the involvement of News Limited in the administration of rugby league and the media companies' conflict of interest in the sport, finally concluding the fallout from the Super League war in the 90s.

 From 2008 until 2013, the Australian thoroughbred mare Black Caviar was undefeated in 25 races, a record not equalled in over 100 years.
-Notable wins include the 2012 Diamond Jubilee Stakes, as well as being named the top sprinter from 2010 to 2012 in the World Thoroughbred Racehorse Rankings and entering the Australian Racing Hall of Fame.
+Notable wins included the 2012 Diamond Jubilee Stakes, as well as being named the top sprinter from 2010 to 2012 in the World Thoroughbred Racehorse Rankings and entering the Australian Racing Hall of Fame.

 In 2014, the Socceroos competed in the 2014 FIFA World Cup.

-In 2015, Australia hosted the 2015 AFC Asian Cup, winning the tournament in a thrilling 2-1 victory over South Korea.
+In 2015, Australia hosted the 2015 AFC Asian Cup, winning the tournament in a 2-1 victory over South Korea.
 Australia also won the 2015 Cricket World Cup, winning the tournament for a fifth time.

-In 2015, the Wallabies (Australian National Rugby Union Team) made the Rugby World Cup Final, becoming first team to make it four times.
+In 2015, the Wallabies (Australia national rugby union team) made the Rugby World Cup final, becoming the first team to do so four times.

 In 2018, Gold Coast hosted the 2018 Commonwealth Games.

+2020s

+Over 20% of Australia's cricket players have South Asian heritage.
+Traditional Indian games such as kabaddi and kho kho also started to be played at a higher level by Australians, due to the desire to develop sporting ties with the subcontinent.